If you have a bigger body, many people will assume you eat a lot.

 We as humans are so much more nuanced than how we look and what we eat.

-It’s not about eating more or less.
+It’s not always about eating more or less.

 The idea that you should eat less if you want to lose weight and more if you want to gain weight can distract you from your body’s built-in signals.